MikroElektronika/mikrosdk_click_v2/clicks/uva/details.md

 ## Example Description

-> This example demonstrates the use of UVA click board by reading and displaying the UVA data measurement results.
+> This example demonstrates the use of UVA Click board by reading and displaying the UVA data measurement results.

 **The demo application is composed of two sections :**

 ### Application Init

-> Initializes the driver and applies the click default configuration.
+> Initializes the driver and applies the Click default configuration.

 ```c